hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_init.rst

 .. meta::
    :description: Use hasura init to initialise a directory for Hasura migrations on the Hasura CLI
-   :keywords: hasura, docs, CLI, HasuraCTL, hasuractl, hasura init
+   :keywords: hasura, docs, CLI, hasura init

 .. _hasura_init: